GrowthLimit

-The DA scale ranges from 1 to 100, with higher scores indicating a greater likelihood of strong search rankings.
-DA is not used by Google or other search engines in their ranking algorithms.
-Instead, it's Moz's attempt to model and predict ranking strength based on various factors that correlate with search engine success.
+DA is not used by Google or other search engines in their algorithms.
+It is Moz's attempt to model ranking strength from link and authority signals that often correlate with organic performance.

 Domain Authority calculation involves a complex machine learning algorithm that considers multiple factors to predict a website's ranking potential.
 Understanding these factors explains why some websites achieve higher DA scores and provides insight into improving your site's authority.